 - Ground black pepper to taste

-- Cook for 3-4 minutes, depending on the thickness of the steaks and the temperature of the grill.
+Cook for 3 to 4 minutes, depending on the thickness of the steaks and the temperature of the grill.
 About halfway through cooking the first side, rotate the steaks 45 to 60 degrees to give them the classic cross-hatched grill marks.

-- Use a pair of tongs to flip the steaks, and cook them for another 3-4 minutes.
+Use a pair of tongs to flip the steaks, and cook them for another 3 to 4 minutes.
 You can test for doneness by pressing the center of the steaks with your thumb.
 For medium rare, the steak should spring back without feeling overly firm.